 Is there anything more fabulous than a long lunch?
 When you’ve got good food, cold drinks, great company and the whole afternoon to knock yourself into a food coma the world is your oyster.
-Here are 15 of our favourite Melbourne restaurants to hit up for a long lunch this Spring.
+Here are 15 of our favourite Melbourne restaurants to hit up for a long lunch this Summer.

 If you are yet to dine at Flinders Lane's Asian masterpiece, you need to get down to it—of course, we're talking about Supernormal.
 Andrew McConnell's crown jewel and home to the most famous lobster roll in Melbourne.
 The Supernormal menu is changing all the time, but it's always designed to be shared, so grab a couple of mates and try a serve of duck bao, a whole flathead with burnt butter sauce, wild watercress and shaved kombu, some beef tartare, and whatever else you can fit in.

 Prince Alfred Hotel

 As the weather is warming up, why not book a table and soak up the atmosphere at PA’s by enjoying a lazy feast in the legendary outdoor courtyard in the heart of Richmond.
 They’ve mastered a perfect balance between classic pub meals like chicken parma with more modern Aussie dishes such as the ancient buddha bowl and cauliflower orecchiette.
 For lunch with your girlfriends, we recommend the Aperol Spritz and charcuterie board for $45, available every day of the week.